Overview of the previous 2022–2024 Sustainability Plan

 Some examples of implemented initiatives include:

-• Mobilising environmental finance: In 2023 and 2024, we succeeded in achieving traceability for most green finance products.
+• Environmental finance: In 2023 and 2024, we succeeded in achieving traceability for most green finance products.
 This enables us to monitor them.
 We provide a quarterly report on all green financing.
 We present it to the CaixaBank Group Sustainability Committee and the CaixaBank Payments & Consumer Management Committee.
 We traced the financing of more than 15,000 vehicles with 0 and ECO labels.
 We also traced over 4,500 solar panel financings.

+• Mobilising social finance: On the one hand, we managed to trace most social financing—mainly student loans.
+We monitor and report on it alongside green mobilisation.
+On the other hand, we consolidated the management process for securing the Social Premium in equipment leasing operations.
+Our subsidiary CaixaBank Equipment Finance carries out these operations.
 In 2024, our subsidiary CaixaBank Equipment Finance carried out 15 operations through its equipment leasing activity.
 These had a financed amount of €31.1 million.
 They funded technological equipment for hospitals and public or state-assisted schools.
 To a lesser extent, they funded equipment for social organisations.
 These operations obtained the Social Premium.
 They met the eligibility criteria of CaixaBank’s Sustainable Development Goals Financing Framework.

-We also improved the entire recycling process for the cards our customers hand in at our branches.
-Through a more efficient and transparent recycling system, we can now trace the destination of each recycled card.
-We inform every customer of what their old card has been transformed into.
-The cards are turned into urban furniture such as benches and litter bins.
-This helps reduce tonnes of plastic waste.
-It strengthens the link between sustainability and the customer experience.
+• As part of our commitment to decarbonisation and the circular economy, we improved the recycling process for the cards our customers return at our branches.
+Through a more efficient and transparent recycling system, we can now track the destination of each recycled card and inform each customer what their old card has been turned into.
+The cards are transformed into urban furniture such as benches and trash bins, helping reduce tonnes of plastic waste and strengthening the link between sustainability and the customer experience.

 • Governance and transparency: